faultyserver/honcho/README.md

 **This project is still _very_ early in development.
 It should be usable, but lacks proper testing and many features.
 Use at your own discretion.**

+Honcho is up-to-date as of Crystal 0.30.1 (released August 12th, 2019).
+Since this library relies on some internal behaviors, it is not guaranteed to work with future versions without an update to itself.

 # Notes